-Rate of Annual Asset Consumption (Depreciation/Depreciable Amount) 1.5% Rate of Annual Asset Renewal (Capital Renewal Budget (2016)/Depreciable amount) 0.4% Rate of Annual Asset Upgrade (Capital Upgrades Depreciable amount) 0.2 % Percentage annual increase in asset stock (% Upgrade + % Contributed) 0.7% Asset Renewal as percentage of consumption (% Renewal/ % Consumption) 24%
+Rate of Annual Asset Consumption (Depreciation/Depreciable Amount) 1.4% Rate of Annual Asset Renewal (Capital Renewal Budget (2016)/Depreciable amount) 0.4% Rate of Annual Asset Upgrade (Including Contributed Assets) (Capital Upgrades (2016)/Depreciable amount) 0.3% Asset Renewal as percentage of consumption (% Renewal/ % Consumption) 30.9 % Percentage increase in asset stock 0.3%

-Based on the 2016 expenditures, Water assets are being renewed at 24% of the rate they are being consumed.
-The renewal rate is adequate given the age of Water assets but renewal investment will need to increase in the long term to be sustainable.
-Over the next 10-years renewal investment will increase to \$3.25 million/yr or 42% of the system's annual depreciation.
-By 2035 renewal investment increases to \$5.5 million or 72% of the depreciable amount.
+Based on the 2016 renewal budget the City is renewing assets at 30.9% of the rate that they are being consumed.
+The renewal rate is adequate given the age of Wastewater assets but renewal investment will need to increase in the long term to be sustainable.
+By 2035 renewal investment increases to \$6.5 million or 53% of the depreciable amount.

-In 2016 the Water asset stock increased by \$2.9 million or 0.7% as a result of infrastructure required to service growth.
-The increase in asset stock will contribute to higher operating and maintenance costs and further renewal funding required in the future.
-Monitoring these indicators over time will indicate whether the City's physical operating capability is being maintained (i.e. Assets are being renewed as they are consumed on average).
+At the same time the City is increasing the Wastewater asset stock by 0.3%.
+The increase in asset stock to accommodate growth will contribute to high operating and maintenance costs and further renewal funding in the future.
+Monitoring these indicators over time will indicate whether the City's wastewater assets are being maintained (i.e. assets are being renewed as they are consumed on average).

-These measures together with the sustainability measures in Section 6.1.1 provide valuable information for the City's strategic direction and objectives.
+These measures together with the sustainability measures in Section 6.1.1 provide valuable information to inform the City's strategic direction and objectives.